A Reverse Minkowski Theorem: Proof of the Reverse Minkowski Theorem

 In this section, we prove our main theorem, Theorem~\ref{thm:RM}.
 Recall that the Voronoi cell $\V(\lat)$ of a lattice $\lat \subset \R^n$ is the symmetric polytope of all vectors in $\R^n$ that are closer to $\vec0$ than to any other lattice vector,

 Also recall that for parameter $s > 0$, $\gamma_s(\cdot)$ is the Gaussian measure on $\R^n$ given by

 for any measurable set $S \subseteq \R^n$.
 (Some authors prefer to parametrize $\gamma$ in terms of the standard deviation $\sigma := s/\sqrt{2\pi}$.)
+We omit the subscript when $s=1$.
 We are interested in the Gaussian mass $\gamma_s(\V(\lat))$ of the Voronoi cell because, as the following lemma due to Chung, Dadush, Liu, and Peikert shows, this can be used to obtain an upper bound on the mass $\rho_s(\lat)$ of the lattice itself~\cite{CDLP12}.
 We include a proof for completeness.

 \begin{lemma}[{\cite[Lemma 3.4]{CDLP12}}] For any lattice $\lat \subset \R^n$ and $s > 0$,

 \end{lemma} \begin{proof} By scaling appropriately, we may assume without loss of generality that $s = 1$.
 Note that the Voronoi cell tiles space with respect to $\lat$.
 I.e., $\bigcup_{\vec{y} \in \lat} (\V(\lat) + \vec{y}) = \R^n$, where the union is disjoint except on a measure-zero set.
 So,